 So keep drinking coffee in moderation… but try not to drink 75 cups of filter coffee, 192 cups of instant or 142 ESE pods in one day, OK?

 This article was written by William Judd.
-Will writes for Mobile Fun, who imbibe rather a lot of coffee as well as being the UK’s leading online retailer of the Amazon Kindle light and Yoda ringtones.
+Will writes for Mobile Fun, who imbibe rather a lot of coffee as well as being the UK’s leading online retailers of mobile accessories.